cathysnell/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day.
+Make a histogram of the total number of steps taken each day and calculate the mean and median total number of steps taken per day.

 ```r